password123456/huntr-com-bug-bounties-collector/README.md

 ## Notes
 - This code is designed to parse HTML elements from huntr.com, so it may not function correctly if the HTML page structure changes.
 - In case of errors during parsing, exception handling has been included, so if it doesn't work as expected, please inspect the HTML source for any changes.
-- In a typical cloud environment, scripts may not function properly within virtual machines (VMs).
+- If get in trouble In a typical cloud environment, scripts may not function properly within virtual machines (VMs).